manubb/barbiche/DOCUMENTATION.md

 if (window.HTMLTemplateElement.bootstrap) window.HTMLTemplateElement.bootstrap(otherDoc);
 ```

-Commit #47b57a of the polyfill only patches `document.createElement` and `<template>` can only be properly created from the main document: `otherDoc.createElement('TEMPLATE')` does not work as expected.
-This limitation is no longer valid with future version 1.0.0 of the polyfill (that targets mostly IE11, no IE9/10 support).
+Version 1.x of the polyfill only patches `document.createElement` and `<template>` can only be properly created from the main document: `otherDoc.createElement('TEMPLATE')` does not work as expected.
+This limitation is no longer valid with future version 2.x of the polyfill (that will not support IE9 and IE10).

 ### Inherent limitation